 If omitted, it is determined automatically based on the number of objectives and whether a constraint is specified.
 If the number of objectives is one and no constraint is specified, log-Expected Improvement is used.
-If constraints are specified, quasi MC-based batch Expected

-Improvement (qEI) is used.
-If the number of objectives is either two or three, Quasi MCbased batch Expected Hypervolume Improvement (qEHVI) is used.
-Otherwise, for larger number of objectives, the faster Quasi MC-based extended ParEGO (qParEGO) is used.
+If constraints are specified, quasi MC-based batch Expected Improvement (qEI) is used.
+If the number of objectives is either two or three, Quasi MC-based batch Expected Hypervolume Improvement (qEHVI) is used.
+Otherwise, for a larger number of objectives, analytic Expected Hypervolume Improvement is used if no constraints are specified, or the faster Quasi MC-based extended ParEGO (qParEGO) is used if constraints are present.